- Travel Home

 This being Canada, you’ll find most sports fans are more interested in hockey.
 The Toronto Maple Leafs have been chasing pucks around since 1917, although they haven’t won a Stanley Cup since 1967.
 They play at the Air Canada Centre (regular season October-April), sharing the space with the NBA’s Toronto Raptors (regular season October-April) and the Toronto Rock lacrosse team (regular season January-May).

-Toronto enjoys its fair share of green space, from the small to the sprawling.
+Toronto has lots of green space, from the small to the sprawling.

-High Park is the city’s largest public park, located on 1873 Bloor Street and easily accessed by subway, streetcar and bus.
+High Park is the city’s largest public park.
+It's located on 1873 Bloor St. and easily accessed by subway, streetcar and bus.
 Along with trees and trails, it has a pond, sports facilities (tennis, baseball, soccer), picnic areas and a dog run.
-During the summer, a Shakespeare play is staged in its amphitheatre.
+During the summer, a Shakespeare play is staged in its amphitheater.

-Another favorite for outdoor activities are the Toronto Islands in Lake Ontario, just a short ferry ride from the harborfront.
+Another favorite for outdoor activities are the Toronto Islands in Lake Ontario, a short ferry ride from the harbor front.
 Centre Island is the biggest in the chain, boasting the largest urban car-free community in North America.
 The Toronto Islands have parks, picnic areas, beaches (Hanlan’s Point is clothing-optional), an amusement park and more spread out over some 240 hectares.

 In these days of condo creep, city planners are stricter about saving heritage buildings.
 They’ve also approved projects to renovate old sites or allowed new projects to go ahead, leading to yet another building boom.